50TH ANNIVERSARY CELEBRATION OF UNDERGRADUATE COEDUCATION AT PRINCETON - IN CHICAGO!

 Join fellow Tigers, parents, and friends for a very special celebration in Chicago!

 This event is a unique celebration designed to coincide with the 50th Anniversary of the April 1969 decision by the Board of Trustees to admit undergraduate women.
 Weekend events will begin on Thursday night with the Princeton Club of Chicago's Annual Dinner featuring former ESPN sportswriter and legal analyst, Lester Munson '62, in conversation with Mary Newburn '97.

 The focal point of the conference will be on Saturday at the University Club of Chicago and will feature speakers, lunch, interesting stories from esteemed Princeton alumni panelists, and entertainment - by Princeton alumni, of course!

 An optional reception and small group dinners will follow.
+Join us Sunday morning with a Chicago Architecture Center Foundation River Cruise, one of THE top things to do in Chicago.
 Please read ticket options carefully!

-Scroll down for our full list of speakers and panelists!
-Register by March 31 for Early Bird Tickets!
-Please consider providing additional support by reserving Benefactor Tickets or contributing by being a DONOR/SPONSOR.
+Please consider reserving Benefactor Tickets or contributing by being a DONOR/SPONSOR.

 We hope ALL members of our Tiger family will come together for this wonderful celebration of Princeton.